- CBT, a form of counselling with good evidence for effect in ADHD

 Southport Psychology Group – at the SW corner of MacLeod and Southland Drive.
 In my family practice days, I became involved in the Shared Mental Health Care programme in which counsellors are teamed with family physicians.
 In those days, the format was for the family doctor and counsellor to see a patient together for an hour once a week.
 I was very fortunate to have as my assigned behavioural health consultant Dennis Pusch.
 We worked together for more than 10 years and I learned a lot about the effectiveness of counselling and of Dennis’ skills in particular.

-Dennis introduced me to other members of the group including Racheal Martin and Shannon Jones and they all have helped my patients.
+Dennis introduced me to other members of the group including Racheal Martin and they all have helped my patients.

 I asked Dennis for the name of someone he could suggest, in the north west of the city, and with experience in managing emotional trauma.
 He recommended kate Nielson.